 Most experts agree that PD is caused by a combination of genetic and environmental factors (chemicals, toxins, head trauma).
-The interactions between genes and the environment can be quite complex.
+The interactions between genetics and the environment can be quite complex.
 Some environmental exposures may lower the risk of PD, while others may increase it.

 Similarly, some people may have a genetic makeup that makes them more vulnerable to the effects of toxic substances than others.
 Researchers believe that a combination of factors may trigger biological changes that ultimately lead to Parkinson's.

 Environmental Risk Factors